velvia/links/data_eng.md

 * [Viewstamped Replication](http://pmg.csail.mit.edu/papers/vr-revisited.pdf) - classic paper by Barbara Liskov
 * [CRUSH](https://ceph.com/wp-content/uploads/2016/08/weil-crush-sc06.pdf) - Controlled Replication Under Scalable Hashing - Ceph's algorithm for balancing decentralized object placement with minimal data movement in a storage cluster

+* [10000 Akka Cluster Nodes and RAPID](https://manuel.bernhardt.io/2020/04/30/10000-node-cluster-with-akka-and-rapid/) - interesting view into the new RAPID cluster membership protocol and how it can scale out peer to peer clusters

+## Cloud, Kubernetes, Deployment

+* [Kubernetes Liveness and Readiness Probes](https://blog.colinbreck.com/kubernetes-liveness-and-readiness-probes-how-to-avoid-shooting-yourself-in-the-foot/) - how to avoid shooting yourself in the foot

 ## Data Structures